stengergilles/my-template/README.md

 ## Features

+*   **Card Layout Manager:**
+    *   A flexible `CardLayoutManager` is included for organizing UI elements into responsive cards.
+    *   Cards can be configured to be hideable, allowing users to collapse them to a small, overlapping grip on double-tap (or single-tap on the grip to unhide).
+    *   Hidden cards take up no layout space, ensuring efficient use of screen real estate.

 *   **Cross-Platform by Design:**
     *   **Desktop:** Builds on Windows, macOS, and Linux using GLFW.
     *   **Android:** A pre-configured Android Studio project integrates the C++ core.